Rights of part-time workers

-Your full-time co-workers must work 39-hours a week before they get paid an overtime rate.
-Your employer can state that part-time employees must also work 39 hours before the overtime rate is paid.
+Your full-time co-workers must work 39 hours a week before they get overtime pay.
+Your employer can decide that part-time employees must also work 39 hours before getting overtime pay.

-If you usually work 20 hours a week, you would be paid at you normal rate for any hours worked between 20 and 39 hours.
-You would be entitled to the overtime rate on any extra hours you work beyond 39 hours will be paid at an overtime rate.
+If you typically work 20 hours a week, you will be paid at your normal rate for hours worked between 20 and 39 hours.
+Any hours you work beyond 39 hours will be paid at an overtime rate.

-Employers are not required by law to pay higher rates (such as ‘double time’) for overtime.
-However, they must pay at least the normal hourly rate of pay for overtime.
+By law, employers don’t have to pay higher rates like ‘double time’ for overtime.
+However, they must pay at least the normal hourly rate for overtime hours worked.

-If you are a full-time worker, you have a right to request part-time work from your employer.
-While the employer does not have to agree to your request, they are encouraged to consider the various ways to improve employees’ access to part-time work.
+If you are a full-time worker and you want to switch to part-time, you have the right to ask your employer.
+Your employer does not have to agree, but they should think about ways to make part-time work accessible to employees.
 Read the WRC’s Code of Practice on Access to Part-Time Work.

 An employer should: